bytecodeio/LookerEmbeddedReference-Frontend/README.md

 Embedding Looker into a site can involve showing Looker content directly, and/or using the Looker API to interact with Looker.
 An embedding website requires hosting, and usually requires a user login.
 For companies who don't yet have non-public websites, consider the [Looker Extension Framework](https://cloud.google.com/blog/topics/developers-practitioners/building-looker-made-easier-extension-framework) instead of creating a new website.

 ### Basics
 The frontend server (from this repository) serves a static web site.
-It relies on a [backend server](https://github.com/bytecodeio/LookerEmbeddedReference-Backend) to communicate securely with Looker.
+It relies on a backend server ([node](https://github.com/bytecodeio/LookerEmbeddedReference-Backend), or [java](https://github.com/bytecodeio/LookerEmbeddedReference-Backend-java)) to communicate securely with Looker.
 To show Looker Dashboards or Looks, the frontend server requests a [Signed SSO URL](https://docs.looker.com/reference/embedding/sso-embed) from the backend server.
 This URL is then added to an iframe on the site.
 Inside the iframe, the dashbaord or Look is served directly from the Looker server.

 ### Details
 The frontend server will handle user authentication, navigation, and rendering everything except Looker content.
 In most cases, the frontend uses an iframe (inline frame element) to set space aside for Looker content.
 Within the iframe, Looker renders and controls the content.
 To investigate where these pieces are defined in the code, investigate these files: